andronov-alexey/git-cmp/docs/README.md

 - you want to see the differences between the current branch (`HEAD`) and other branch (`git cmp other_branch`)
 - you want to see the differences between any two branches (`git cmp branch1 branch2`)

+## Important: The same functionality is provided out-of-the-box by [git-diff](https://git-scm.com/docs/git-diff) tool

 ## Usage Example
 1. Suppose you started with the following repository state:
 ![initial_state](https://github.com/andronov-alexey/git-cmp/blob/master/docs/screenshots/Initial%20state.PNG)